arjun-menon/tax-analyzer/ReadMe.md

       -e EXEMPTIONS, --exemptions EXEMPTIONS
                             Number of personal exemptions.
 The default is 1.

-### Sample Output
-Sample output for a person with a gross annual income of $85,000, no additional itemized deducations, and claiming a single personal exemption:
+Sample command line output for a person with a gross annual income of $85,000, no additional itemized deducations, and claiming a single personal exemption:

     Adjusted Gross Income = $85,000.00